electivegroup/frontend-react-challenge/README.md

 # Frontend Challenge

+## Instructions

+Below you’ll find a User story to be completed.
+Please fork the repository.
+Once you have completed your build, create a pull request and we will review your code.

+Assumptions:
+There is no need to implement any backed dependencies (databases, storage, etc).
+Feel free to use existing libraries when possible Include any instructions (if required) in the INSTRUCTIONS.md This is a technical and behavioural test.

-## Create a basic single page app that mimics the behaviour of the Trello board.
+## Create a basic single page app that mimics the behaviour of the Kanban boards.

 **As a** User
-**I want** to be able to create and move cards on a Trello style board **So that** I can manage my task list
+**I want** to be able to create and move cards on a Kanban style board **So that** I can manage my task list

 Acceptance Criteria:

 - There should be 3 columns: “To Do”, “In Progress” and “Done”
-- Each card should have name and the description.
+- Each column should display:
+  - total current number of tasks in the column
+  - number of incompleted tasks in the column
+  - number of completed tasks
+- These numbers should update automatically as I move cards between columns
-- Each card should have due by date which I can specify.
+- Each card should have
+  - Status - "Completed" or "Incompleted"
+  - Name
+  - Description
+  - Due Date - Selectable from a date picker
+  - Labels
 - I should be able to move the cards between columns in both directions.
+- I can create, update and delete cards.
+- I can use my desktop or mobile.

+Definition of Done:

+- Application developed
+- Code commented
+- Tests written (Unit, Saga, Rendering)
+- Code Merged and Deployed to a staging area for review by non-developers

+Languages and Frameworks

+Below is a list of our currently used languages and frameworks.
+You are free to use these or others of your choice.
+Where you have used specific languages and frameworks different from those listed, please indicate why you made these choices and what limitations there may be.
+A short summary will suffice

+- HTML CSS
+- ReactJS
+- Javascript
+- Redux
+- Typescript
+- NodeJS

+Notes:

+- Feel free to express your ability to fulfil the task with your own approach and interpretation.
+- The use of 3rd party plugins is permitted and expected as part of more efficient delivery
+- Use of open source is a preference
+- You must clearly demonstrate your ability to extend, modify, or integrate any 3rd party plugins with your own code
+- Where deviations from the original brief have occurred (intentional or otherwise), please provide comments as to your decisions
+- Feel free to suggest modifications, extensions or future plans that support your implementation
+- There is no required time that we expect you to work on this but please bear in mind that we will be using this to support your application to Elective
+- Don't be afraid to ask for more guidance if you are unsure on the task at hand

 ---